ubc-library-rc/qgis-walkability/index.md

 ---
 ## Note: this workshop is in development and not yet complete.

-This workshop aims at estimating and visualizing a walkability index by processing open data from the [City of Vancouver](https://opendata.vancouver.ca/pages/home/) with spatial network analysis.
+Estimating and visualizing a walkability index by processing open data from the [City of Vancouver](https://opendata.vancouver.ca/pages/home/) with spatial network analysis.

 <a href="slides.html" target="blank" >Introduction to Walkability Modelling in GIS</a>